 Choose your preference: Available in soft, medium or firm

 Innerspring mattresses with coil layers provide increased support and durability over the long haul, making them a great option for back sleepers, stomach sleepers, and people who like a firmer surface.
 The Brooklyn Signature Hybrid from Brooklyn Bedding ranks as our top pick in this category.
-The Brooklyn Signature is offered in three levels on the firmness scale, allowing you to customize the feel according to your preference.
+The mattress is offered in three levels on the firmness scale, allowing you to customize the feel according to your preference and sleep position.

 The top layer uses a cooling gel memory foam topper.
 Deeper inside are 900+ individually encased Ascension coils, designed to minimize sleep disturbance.
-(We give it a 7.25/10 score for motion transfer, however.)
+(However, we give it a disappointing 7.25/10 score for motion transfer.)
 This hybrid mattress also features a layer of TitanFlex memory foam for enhanced responsiveness.